 - The backup file list of the instance contains the backup files of the databases you want to restore.

-- You can only restore databases from physical backups.
+- You can restore databases only from physical backups.

-While you restore one or more databases, the system creates an instance and you are charged for the new instance.
+When you restore one or more databases, the system creates an instance and you are charged for the new instance.
 For more information, see Billing items and pricing.